Alejandro-Roldan/MusicSync/README.md

-# FlacToMp3
+# MusicSync
-A python script to synchronize-convert flac files to mp3 from A to B.
+A python script to synchronize + convert flac files to mp3 from A to B.

 ### Works
 Converts new files in A.